Why study this course

 This course will provide training on heterogeneous, homogeneous and enzymatic catalysis theory, application, preparation and analysis.

-- Specialise in heterogeneous, homogeneous or biological catalysis for your research project.
+Specialise in heterogeneous, homogeneous or biological catalysis and develop a wide range of transferable skills through your research project.

-When you are applying for this course, please include information on why you are interested in catalysis in your personal statement.
+Please include information on why you are interested in catalysis in your personal statement (do not exceed 500 words).
 Specific details such as your future aspirations, and how your educational or professional background makes you a suitable applicant are welcomed.
 We do not accept generic statements.

 Find out more about English language requirements.